mlcommons/training/small_llm_pretraining/nemo/README.md

 #### Test data order

-We use the first 5,760 sequences (91,205 untokenized samples) in the validation dataset for validation.
+We use the first 1024 sequences in the validation dataset for validation.
 We **do not shuffle** the validation dataset.

 # 4. Model
 ### Publication/Attribution